etolo/lectures/Week02/Class/Seminar2.md

 Given the dimensionalities of the weights and bias, you are now able to compute the total number of parameters of your neural network.
 In this example, we have 17 parameters.

 Let's create a neural network to solve the XOR problem using what we have learned so far.

-#### Create a layer in neural network
+#### Create a fully connected layer
 ```
 def fully_connected_nn(x, output_dim, scope):
     with tf.variable_scope(scope, reuse=tf.AUTO_REUSE):